futureaiitofficial/infoctor/README.md

 - Support for on-premises deployment for healthcare organizations with strict data locality requirements
 - Hybrid cloud options for flexible data storage and processing
 - Tenant-specific resource allocation and scaling
+- Containerized deployment using Docker for consistency across environments
+- Kubernetes for container orchestration and auto-scaling
+- Helm charts for managing Kubernetes applications
+- Horizontal pod autoscaling based on CPU and memory metrics
+- Stateful sets for managing stateful applications like PostgreSQL
+- Persistent volumes for data storage
+- Rolling updates and blue-green deployments for zero-downtime updates
+- Multi-region deployment using Kubernetes federation
+- Prometheus and Grafana for monitoring containerized applications

 ## 11. Development Plan

 ### 11.1 Phase 1: Core EHR Development and SaaS Infrastructure (6 months)
+- Set up Docker development environment and create base images
+- Containerize core microservices and PostgreSQL database
+- Implement basic Kubernetes deployment for development and staging environments
 - Develop basic EHR functionalities with multi-tenant support
 - Implement patient management and clinical documentation
 - Create fundamental inpatient and outpatient modules